-Representing the Rights of Victims of Rear-end Accidents
+Representing the Rights of Victims in Rear-end Accidents

 When Chicagoans think of “tailgating,” they likely think of gearing up before a Bears or Blackhawks game.
 However, tailgating is also a common term for following another vehicle too closely on the road.
 Often, following another car too closely is something a driver does when they are impatient or even aggressive.
-Anyone who drives in Chicago knows that drivers can definitely get impatient and aggressive—and tailgating is common.
+Anyone Chicago tailgating accident lawyer knows this can lead to rear end accidents.

 - 61 fatalities

-When an average of 54 people in Illinois are injured in rear-end collisions each day, there is a good chance that it can happen to you when you least expect it.
-If you do suffer injury, the attorneys of Abels & Annes are here to help.
-We regularly meet with injured car accident victims and evaluate their rights under Illinois law.
-We know how to handle cases involving tailgating drivers and our attorneys work tirelessly to protect your rights and hold dangerous drivers liable for your losses.
-Please contact our office for a free consultation today.
+That year an average of 54 people in Illinois suffered injuries in rear-end collisions each day.
+That means there is a good chance that it can happen to you when you least expect it.
+If you do sustain injuries, the attorneys of Abels & Annes are here to help.
+We regularly speak with accident victims and evaluate their rights under Illinois law.
+We know how to handle cases involving tailgating drivers.
+Further, our attorneys work tirelessly to protect your rights and hold dangerous drivers liable for your losses.
+Please feel free to contact our office for a free consultation today.

 - 25 miles per hour – 111 feet